kubeflow/website/content/docs/started/gcp/deploy-ui.md

 +++

-This page provides instructions for deploying Kubeflow using Click to Deploy web app for Google Cloud.
+This page provides instructions for deploying Kubeflow using the Click to Deploy web app for Google Cloud.

 1. Open [https://deploy.kubeflow.cloud/](https://deploy.kubeflow.cloud/#/deploy)
   in your web browser.